Originate/recouple/README.md

 # safe-api

-Bridge your frontend and backend with a single declarative, typed API specification.
+A declarative and type-safe library to bridge your frontend and backend.